MAvinash24/ML_Project/README.md

    **Installation Cell:** Contains pip installation commands.

-   **Imports and Function Definitions:** Contains all the necessary Python code for audio processing.
+   **Imports and Function Definitions:** Contains all the necessary Python code for the audio processing.

    **Main Execution Cell:** Contains the loop that records, processes, and prints transcriptions.